legendum/simpler.pw/README.md

 * Your username and password are not saved anywhere (see the JavaScript source)
 * Your username, password & mnemonic word are sent over secure HTTPS connections
 * It's better *not to copy/paste the generated password using the clipboard*
-* This service uses virtually no JavaScript in the web browser, for security
+* This service uses very little JavaScript in the web browser, for security
+* Be sure to click "Clear" after using the password, to remove browser history

 ## Author